Theis our fall 2018 pick for the "Best 3D Printer for Beginners". Check out our review to find out why it is the ideal starter machine.

 All of which means the UP mini 2 3D printer is incredible value for just under $600 dollars.
 In the current market you can certainly buy a cheaper 3D printer; but you won’t find one that makes health and safety such a key aspect of the value proposition.

-License: The text of "UP mini 2 Review: Compact 3D Printer Puts Safety First" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "UP mini 2 Review – Best 3D Printer for Beginners in 2018" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP